dblock/code.dblock.org/_posts/2024/2024-07-24-doctl-stack-deprecation-notice.markdown

 Yesterday, they sent me an email with a menacing _"Ubuntu 18 is no longer supported and so it’s not receiving security updates."_ note.
 To be fair, Ubuntu 18 is very old.

 Their email included instructions to go to settings to find out what stack you're using.
-Let's find out what apps use what stack on the command line to save time using [doctl](https://docs.digitalocean.com/reference/doctl/).
+Let's find out what apps use what stack on the command line to save time using [doctl](https://docs.digitalocean.com/reference/doctl/) and [yq](https://github.com/mikefarah/yq).

 {% highlight bash %}
-$ for app_id in $(doctl apps list --no-header | cut -d' ' -f1); \
+$ for app_id in $(doctl apps list --no-header | cut -d' ' -f1); do \
-    do echo $app_id; \
-    doctl apps spec get $app_id | yq .features; \
+    doctl apps spec get $app_id | yq ".name,.features"; \
     done

-110f5185-5570-444e-819c-9651d574c20c
+app-1
 - buildpack-stack=ubuntu-22
-e74dcb40-f10e-4ed1-87e1-0ffadd983cea
+app-2
 - buildpack-stack=ubuntu-18
 {% endhighlight %}